anjiqbal/100DaysOfCode/README.md

 - Consolidated skills we've been working on so far by building the front-end side of an e-commerce site
 - Used Material UI to render a rating component
-- Worked on PoleDeck app after hours with Sam
+- Worked on PokeDeck app after hours with Sam

 ### Thoughts: